pdrlsoftwareteam/AgPilot_v0.1/Tools/scripts/signing/README.md

 Tools/bootloaders/BOARDNAME_bl.bin with the normal bootloader for your board .

-Then using MAVproxy connect to the autopilot and execute the following commands to remove all public keys from the signed bootloader:
+Then using AGPILOTproxy connect to the autopilot and execute the following commands to remove all public keys from the signed bootloader:

 ```